We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 The climbers will be trekked into Base Camp through the Budhi Gandaki valley, and will then ascend through various high camps, fixed rope sections, crevasses, and steep snow slopes to the summit.
 The summit is 8163 m.

-The autumn climbing conditions (usually from late September and ending by early October) are excellent on Manaslu.
-There is good weather and clear skies.
-Climbing also happens in the spring, so there will be less congestion on the mountain than in the fall, when climbing is busier than in the fall.
+The autumn submit conditions (usually from late September and ending by early October) are excellent on Manaslu.
+There is good weather and clear skies in the spring, so there will be less congestion on the mountain than in the fall, when climbing is busier than in the fall.

 In 2026, you will have high-quality mountaineering with technical climbing on the first day and a luxury experience of the Himalaya.